Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 If Zika NAAT is negative and IgM is positive, confirmatory PRNT should be performed against Zika and dengue

-If amniocentesis is performed as part of clinical care, Zika virus NAAT testing of amniocentesis specimens should also be performed; refer to the CDC’s Zika and Dengue Testing Guidance (updated November 2019) for more information
+If amniocentesis is performed as part of clinical care, Zika virus NAAT of amniocentesis specimens should also be performed; refer to the CDC’s webpage, Clinical Testing and Diagnosis for Zika Virus Disease (updated May 2024), for more information

 Testing recommended